National Youth Theatre Company

-The National Youth Theatre Formally known as the National Youth Theatre Company is a not-for-profit organization that runs musical theatre training workshops and musical productions in New Zealand.
+The National Youth Theatre Formerly known as the National Youth Theatre Company is a not-for-profit organisation that runs musical theatre training workshops and musical productions in New Zealand.
 It was established in 2005, with the aim of providing opportunities for young people to participate in performing arts training.
 The company provides training strictly to New Zealand youth, between ages 7 and 21, and each show has multiple casts, enabling more young people to perform on stage.

 Programmes and productions

 National Youth Theatre Company has put on a number of full-scale musical productions since its opening including: